-The following table identifies certain information about our executive officers as of October 30, 2013.
+The following table identifies certain information about our executive officers as of October 30, 2014.
 Officers are elected by our board of directors to hold office until their successors are elected and qualified.

-Name Age Position(s) Mark D. McLaughlin 47 Chief Executive Officer, President, and Chairman Steffan C. Tomlinson 41 Chief Financial Officer Nir Zuk 42 Chief Technology Officer and Director Rajiv Batra 52 Senior Vice President, Engineering René Bonvanie 52 Chief Marketing Officer Mark F. Anderson 51 Senior Vice President, Worldwide Field Operations
+Name Age Position(s) Mark D. McLaughlin 48 Chief Executive Officer, President, and Chairman Steffan C. Tomlinson 42 Chief Financial Officer Nir Zuk 43 Chief Technology Officer and Director René Bonvanie 53 Chief Marketing Officer Mark F. Anderson 52 Senior Vice President, Worldwide Field Operations

 Mark D. McLaughlin has served as our President and Chief Executive Officer and as a member of our board of directors since August 2011, and as the Chairman of our board of directors since April 2012.
 From August 2009 through July 2011, Mr. McLaughlin served as President and Chief Executive Officer and as a director at VeriSign, Inc., a provider of Internet infrastructure services, and from January 2009 to August 2009, Mr. McLaughlin served as President and Chief Operating Officer at VeriSign.
 From February 2000 through November 2007, Mr. McLaughlin served in several roles at VeriSign, including as Executive Vice President, Products and Marketing.
 Prior to joining VeriSign, Mr. McLaughlin was Vice President, Sales and Business Development at Signio Inc., an Internet payments company acquired by VeriSign in February 2000.
 In January 2011, President Barack Obama appointed Mr. McLaughlin to serve on the President's National Security Telecommunications Advisory Committee.
+Mr. McLaughlin currently serves on the board of directors of OPower, Inc., a provider of cloud-based software to the utility industry.
 Mr. McLaughlin holds a B.S. from the U.S. Military Academy at West Point and a J.D. from Seattle University School of Law.